CentaurusApps/polaris/README.md

 # Polaris

-A simple yet powerful habit app.
+A simple habit app based on the Material Design language.